-- 1. We obtained and inspected the Township's Public Records Policy to determine the policy was in accordance with Ohio Rev. Code §§ 149.43(E)(2) and 149.43(B)(7(c) and did not limit the number of responses that may be made to a particular person, limit the number of responses during a specified period of time, or establish a fixed period of time before it will respond unless that period is less than eight hours.
+- 1. We obtained and inspected the Park's Public Records Policy to determine the policy was in accordance with Ohio Rev. Code §§ 149.43(E)(2) and 149.43(B)(7)(c) and did not limit the number of responses that may be made to a particular person, limit the number of responses during a specified period of time, or establish a fixed period of time before it will respond unless that period is less than eight hours.
 We found no exceptions. - 2.
-We inquired with Township management and determined that the Township did not have any public records requests (completed, denied, or redacted) during the engagement period. - 3.
-We inquired whether the Township had a records retention schedule and observed that it was readily available to the public as required by Ohio Rev. Code § 149.43(B)(2).
+We selected 5 public records requests from the engagement period and inspected each request to determine the following: - a.
+The Park was compliant and responded to the request in accordance with their adopted policy as required by Ohio Rev. Code § 149.43(B)(1).
+We found no exceptions. - b.
+The Park did not have any denied public records requests during the engagement period.. - c.
+The Park did not have any public records requests with redactions during the engagement period. - 3.
+We inquired whether the Park had a records retention schedule and observed that it was readily available to the public as required by Ohio Rev. Code § 149.43(B)(2).
 We found no exceptions. - 4.
 We inspected written evidence that the Public Records Policy was provided to the records custodian/manager as required by Ohio Rev. Code § 149.43(E)(2).
 We found no exceptions. - 5.
-We inspected the Township's policy manual and determined the public records policy was included as required by Ohio Rev. Code § 149.43(E)(2).
+We inspected the Park's policy manual and determined the public records policy was included as required by Ohio Rev. Code § 149.43(E)(2).
 We found no exceptions. - 6.
-We observed that the Township's poster describing their Public Records Policy was displayed conspicuously in all branches of the Township as required by Ohio Rev. Code § 149.43(E)(2).
-We found no exceptions. - 7.
-We inquired with Township management and determined that the Township did not have any applications for record disposal submitted to the Records Commission during the engagement period. - 8.
-We inspected individual proof of attendance and determined whether each elected official in accordance with Ohio Rev. Code § 149.43(E)(1) (or his/her designee) successfully attended a certified three-hour Public Records Training for each term of office as required by Ohio Rev. Code § 109.43(B).
-We found no exceptions. - 9.
-We inspected the public notices for the public meetings held during the engagement period and determined the Township notified the general public and news media of when and where meetings during the engagement period were to be held as required by Ohio Rev. Code § 121.22(F).
+We observed that the Park's poster describing their Public Records Policy was displayed conspicuously in all branches of the Park as required by Ohio Rev. Code § 149.43(E)(2).
 We found no exceptions.

-- 10. We inspected the minutes of public meetings during the engagement period in accordance with Ohio Rev. Code § 121.22(C) and determined whether they were: - a.
-Prepared a file is created following the date of the meeting - b.
-Filed placed with similar documents in an organized manner - c.
-Maintained retained, at a minimum, for the engagement period - d.
+- 7. We selected the one application submitted to the Records Commission for one-time disposal of obsolete records, and management's review of the schedules of records retention and dispositions for the engagement period.
+We inspected the approval by the Records Commission for the one application selected and the review of the schedule.
+This was required by Ohio Rev. Code § 149.412.
+We found no exceptions. - 8.
+We inquired with Park management and determined that the Park did not have any elected officials subject to the Public Records Training requirements during the engagement period as required by Ohio Rev. Code §§ 149.43(E)(1) and 109.43(B). - 9.
+We inspected the public notices for the public meetings held during the engagement period and determined the Park notified the general public and news media of when and where meetings during the engagement period were to be held as required by Ohio Rev. Code § 121.22(F).
+We found no exceptions. - 10.
+We inspected the minutes of public meetings during the engagement period in accordance with Ohio Rev. Code § 121.22(C) and determined whether they were: - a.
+Prepared a file is created following the date of the meeting. - b.
+Filed placed with similar documents in an organized manner. - c.
+Maintained retained, at a minimum, for the engagement period. - d.
 Open to public inspection available for public viewing or request.